-1).
-TRUE/FALSE - The computer on the starship Enterprise - with its vast store of knowledge and seamless understanding of the questions put to it - has long been a lodestar for human computer interaction, envied by Star Trek fans and AI researchers alike (and the intersection of these groups is, shall we say, not insignificant).
+1. TRUE/FALSE - The computer on the starship Enterprise - with its vast store of knowledge and seamless understanding of the questions put to it - has long been a lodestar for human-computer interaction, envied by Star Trek fans and AI researchers alike (and the intersection of these groups is, shall we say, not insignificant).

-2).
-While computers can accurately transcribe our requests, they remain far from the "final frontier" of question answering systems.
-What, according to Melanie Mitchell, is that final frontier?

-Having computers to actually understand the meaning of our questions.

-3).
-What is the name of the natural-language researcher who led the Watson development team at IBM?
+- 2. While computers can accurately transcribe our requests, they remain far from the "final frontier" of question answering systems.
+What, according to Melanie Mitchell, is that final frontier? - 2A. the "final frontier," if you will, is to get them to understand the meaning of our questions. - 3.
+What is the name of the natural-language researcher who let the Watson development team at IBM? - 3A.
+David Ferrucci - 4.

-David Ferrucci

-4).
 In just two or three sentences, describe Watson.